FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

   - Type: Result[]
   - Description: List of final results calculated from one measurement.

+### ProcessingSteps

+Contains the processing steps performed, as well as the parameters used for them.

+- is_background_corrected
+  - Type: boolean
+  - Description: Whether background correction was performed.
+- background_reference
+  - Type: string
+  - Description: Reference to the ID of the background measurement used.
+- is_baseline_corrected
+  - Type: boolean
+  - Description: Whether baseline correction was performed.
+- baseline
+  - Type: float[]
+  - Description: List of baseline values.
+Calculation is based on the classification algorithm FastChrom (Johnsen, L., et al., Analyst.
+2013, 138, 3502-3511.).
+- is_fitted
+  - Type: boolean
+  - Description: Whether the spectrum has been fitted.

 ### Band

 Contains parameters of a band analyzed during the analysis.

+- __band_index__
+  - Type: integer
+  - Description: Index of assigned bands in the spectrum from left to right.
 - assignment
   - Type: string
-  - Description: Assignment of the band
+  - Description: Assignment of the band, should be a Sample.name.
-- fit
-  - Type: Fit
-  - Description: Calculated fit for the band.
-- location
+- position
-  - Type: Value
+  - Type: float
-  - Description: Location of the band maximum.
+  - Description: Position of the band maximum.
 - start
-  - Type: Value
+  - Type: float
   - Description: First data point attributed to the band.
 - end
-  - Type: Value
+  - Type: float
   - Description: Last data point attributed to the band.
+- intensity
+  - Type: float
+  - Description: Intensity of the band.
-- extinction_coefficient
+- fwhm
-  - Type: Value
+  - Type: float
-  - Description: Molar extinction coefficient of the band.
+  - Description: Full width at half maximum of the band.
+- fit
+  - Type: Fit
+  - Description: Calculated fit for the band.

 ### Fit